-Whether your feet are in the sand or you’re just planning to bring the beach to the bride, an easygoing beach-themed bridal shower is perfect for the surfer babe or sun goddess bride.
+Whether your feet are in the sand or you’re just planning to bring the beach to them, an easygoing beach-themed wedding shower is perfect for the seaside lovers.
 While you can certainly go for the nautical theme, another option is to play off the natural beauty of the ocean and the beach for a natural, breezy event.
-Keep it informal with linen attire, and host a bridal shower picnic full of pastels, seashells, and bites.
+Keep it informal with linen attire, and host a wedding or bridal shower picnic full of pastels, seashells, and bites.

 - Food ideas: Go along with the beach theme and serve oysters, some cold treats such as popsicles (if it’s hot), and if you’re serving desserts such as cupcakes or cake, have them decorated in a beach theme (with barnacles, rope, etc.).

 - Game idea: Play “a message in a bottle.”
-Each guest writes words of wisdom for the bride and puts them in a bottle.
-The bride will take these home for the happy couple to open together and will serve as a sweet keepsake.
+Each guest writes words of wisdom and puts them in a bottle.
+Have the guest of honor take these home for the happy couple to open together and will serve as a sweet keepsake.

 - Drink ideas: Drinks may vary depending on what food is served, but safe bets would be champagne and a specialty cocktail.
 See if you can factor in a miniature cocktail umbrella into the presentation!
 Keep water on hand if you’re at the actual beach for extra hydration.

 If the couple is refined, an elegant afternoon tea party is the perfect way to celebrate.
 Whether you host the event in a tea house, a backyard garden setting, or indoors, shower ideas like this one can easily become an event fit for royalty.
 Ask attendees to wear dresses or don hats for a tea time that might even have a boozy twist to it.